 What Are The Causes For Your Baby’s Loss Of Appetite?

-A few pieces of chilled fruits and ice lollies may be suitable while teething.
-If your baby is old enough for solid foods, you can feed her yogurt and applesauce as they are easier to eat.
-If the baby does not gain normal appetite after two weeks, then you should consult a doctor.
+A few pieces of chilled fruits and ice lollies may be helpful while teething.
+If your baby is old enough for solid foods, you can feed them yogurt and applesauce as they are easier to eat.
+If the baby does not gain a normal appetite after two weeks, then you should consult a doctor.

-3. Sore Throat:
+3. Sore throat: